iitb-proc/IITB_Proc/README.md

 # IITB_Proc
-This is a 16 bit RISC.
+This is a 16 bit 8 register RISC.